gitlabhq/gitlabhq/doc/api/project_repository_storage_moves.md

 This API requires you to [authenticate yourself](README.md#authentication) as an administrator.

+Snippet repositories can be moved using the [Snippet repository storage moves API](snippet_repository_storage_moves.md).

 ## Limitations

-- The repositories associated with snippets [can't be moved with the API](https://gitlab.com/groups/gitlab-org/-/epics/3393).
 - Group-level wikis [can't be moved with the API](https://gitlab.com/gitlab-org/gitlab/-/issues/219003).

 ## Retrieve all project repository storage moves